-Drought Relief Assistance Scheme (DRAS) freight subsidies and water infrastructure rebate
+Drought Relief Assistance Scheme (DRAS) subsidies and rebates

 The Drought Relief Assistance Scheme (DRAS) is offered by the Queensland Government and administered by the Department of Agriculture and Fisheries (DAF).